JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-08-Cruising-Coastal-Cities.md

 ---
 layout: post
 excerpt_separator: <!--more-->
-title: Fort Lauderdale to Biscayne
+title: Cruising Coastal Cities
 description: Fifth blog post
-permalink: articles/fort-lauderdale-to-biscayne/
+permalink: articles/cruising-coastal-cities/
 date: 2023-12-08
 ---
 Upon waking up this morning blue sky was visible through our stateroom windows and small glints of sunlight danced through the hatch above our heads.
 Jules and I laid in bed debating on what to do today with our nice weather.
 Eventually we grew restless enough to emerge from below deck, only to find that we had been bamboozled.
 The sun had been showing through a small hole in the gray sky and disappeared as soon as we showed our faces.
 We also got a rude awakening from the wind as we stepped onto the unprotected bow.